jimtough/aws-cert-dev-assoc-2020/README.md

 ### AWS CLI tips

 * Least Privilege - Always give users the minimum amount of access required
 * Create Groups - Assign users to Groups, and assign permissions to the Group rather than the User.
-Group permissions are assigned via policy documents.
+  * **Group permissions are assigned via policy documents**
 * Secret Access Key - You will only see this once!
 You must save it somewhere, otherwise you must generate a new one.
 * Do not share access keys - Assign each team member their own IAM user, and each IAM user their own access key
 * You can use the CLI on your PC - Your access key works anywhere, not just on AWS servers

+### AWS EC2 exam tips

+* You can encrypt the root device volume (the volume the OS is installed on) using Operating System level encryption
+* You can encrypt the root device volume by first taking a snapshot of that volume and then creating a copy of that snapshot with encryption.
+You then make an AMI of this snapshot and deploy the encrypted root device volume.
+* You can encrypt the additional attached volumes using the console, CLI or API

 ## Elastic Load Balancer (ELB)